srossell/nvim/README.md

 I installed [vim-impaired](https://github.com/tpope/vim-unimpaired), which maps the square brackets "[" and "]" to iterate between, for example, buffers.
 To the next buffer you type `]b`, to go the previous: `[b`.
 The the first `[B` and to the last `]B`.
 It works with other things (e.g. quickfix lists), which I am unfamiliar with.

+# TROUBLESHOOTING

+In one of my installations, I had to use the directory: `~./local/share/` as the place to put the `plug.vim` script.
+In the same installation, the conquer of code (coc) failed with the message: `build/index.js not found`.
+I tried running the `npm install` in the `coc.vim` directory (It is a directory, I thought it was a file).
+But npm gave me an error.